The

 “Do you even have an eating disorder?
 You should be ashamed for inserting yourself."

 Did we not just watch the same five-hour spectacle?
 Live singing and dancing?
 Have you seen live theatre?
 Honey, these are athletes!
 This is the Olympics of entertainment!
 A once-in-a-lifetime role!
-In that same breath, capacity to perform alone cannot determine health—and certainly cannot justify public speculation.
+In that same breath, capacity for high-performance cannot determine health—and in the same way, it cannot justify public speculation.

 “But they dropped weight so rapidly.
 That's so dangerous."